Have You Seen This Snail?: Production

 "Have You Seen This Snail?" is a 22 minute long special episode written by supervising producer Paul Tibbitt, with Aaron Springer serving as writer and storyboard director, and supervising director, Alan Smart and Tom Yasumi serving as animation directors.
 The episode originally aired on Nickelodeon in the United States on November 11, 2005.
 Prior to its premiere, Nickelodeon released a preview clip and bonus coverage of the episode on Nickelodeon's broadband online platform TurboNick, available on Nick.com.
 Nickelodeon also launched the "Trail of the Snail" Flash game.

 In a press release on November 1, 2005, Nickelodeon officially announced the episode and promoted it as the "Where's Gary" special.
 According to the network, "It's a sad day in Bikini Bottom when SpongeBob learns that his beloved pet snail Gary is missing and that he may be at fault in the mollusk's disappearance."
 Marjorie Cohn, Executive Vice President of Development and Original Programming for Nickelodeon, said "Kids love their pets and there's certainly some relatability here in the relationship between SpongeBob and Gary -- skewed though it may be It's fun to see Gary express a whole range of emotions using only his signature 'meow.'"

-In addition to the regular cast, American comedian and Saturday Night Live actress Amy Poehler guest starred in the episode as the voice of Grandma, a sweet old woman who adopted Gary after running away.
+In addition to the regular cast, American comedian and Saturday Night Live actress Amy Poehler guest starred in the episode as the voice of Grandma, an evil and manipulative old woman who adopted Gary and tries to fatten him up to eat him after Gary runs away.
 "Have You Seen This Snail?" featured an original piece of music written for the episode by the American musician Stew, entitled "Gary's Song" and commonly referred as "Gary, Come Home".

 Nickelodeon supported the episode with a month-long off-air marketing campaign including print, outdoor and consumer product partner support.
 Nickelodeon also launched an on-air sweepstakes called "Where's Gary".
 Every night for five days leading to the episode's premiere, Patchy the Pirate (a character portrayed as the president of the SpongeBob SquarePants Fan Club played by Tom Kenny), and other celebrity guests searched in various locations for Gary.
 By visiting Nick.com, the viewers could receive a "Trail of The Snail" tracking card to enter Patchy's search locations in order to win the sweepstakes.
 The prize was a trip to the Nickelodeon Animation Studios to meet the production team of the show and to sit in on a voice recording session with the series cast.

 On November 15, 2005, "Have You Seen This Snail?" was released on the DVD compilation called Where's Gary.
 In addition, the compilation features six other episodes: "The Lost Mattress", "Krabs vs. Plankton", "Good Neighbors", "Skill Crane", and "The Great Snail Race".
 It was also included on the SpongeBob SquarePants: Season 4, Vol. 1 DVD released on September 12, 2006.
 On September 22, 2009, "Have You Seen This Snail?" was released in the SpongeBob SquarePants: The First 100 Episodes DVD, alongside all the episodes of seasons one through five.